4-Chloro-α-pyrrolidinovalerophenone

-4-Chloro-alpha-pyrrolidinovalerophenone (also known as 4-chloro-alpha-pyrrolidinopentiophenone, 4-chloro-α-PVP, 4Cl-PVP, or 4C-PVP) is an emerging recreational designer drug of the pyrrolidinophenone class, similar in structure to alpha-pyrrolidinopentiophenone (α-PVP).
+4-Chloro-α-pyrrolidinovalerophenone (also known as 4-chloro-α-pyrrolidinopentiophenone, 4-chloro-α-PVP, 4Cl-PVP, or 4C-PVP) is an emerging recreational designer drug of the pyrrolidinophenone class, similar in structure to α-pyrrolidinopentiophenone (α-PVP).
 The pharmacology and toxicity of this compound is unknown, though it is presumed to be a stimulant drug.

 In the United States, 4-chloro-α-PVP is a Schedule I Controlled Substance.